 I remember standing in a line with Errol at the launch of a book Raw kibbeh : generations of Lebanese enterprise edited by Anne Monsour.
 We were looking at a poster of one of his ancestors in Gayndah which was on display and he told me part of that early history of the Lutveys in Queensland.
 Having walked from Sydney, hawking goods on the way, they established a successful retail and hawking business in Lismore on the Richmond River.
 But after devastating floods in 1891 and 1893, Russia (anglicised from Raschid) and Eva Lutvey moved to Queensland.

 It was hard being a Syrian hawker in a country increasingly based on a policy of White Australia.
 But Errol’s forebears, Abraham, Hebrew for Ibrahim (إبراهيم,), and Minnie Lutvey were very successful in Gayndah.
 When Errol was growing up, his Aunties Rose, Mona and Mary Lutvey had a dressmaking shop near Norman Creek, also prone to flooding.
-I went down there one day only to find Dan trying to dry out his huge collection of books with a hair dryer.
+I went down there one day only to find his older brother Dan trying to dry out his huge collection of books with a hair dryer.
 A flash flood had hit the shop on the corner of O’Keefe and Junction Streets where Dan kept his books.